brand icon Jan21

 Yes!!
 I keep the electrolyzer device under my kitchen sink (it’s small and lightweight!) and just pull it out when I need to make more cleaning solution.
 I also love it because we don’t need other cleaning products under the sink.
 There’s SO much space down there now.
 I keep my extra activator capsules in a mason jar under the sink, and that’s it.

-Force of Nature has a subscription option, so you’re able to get your capsules sent to you as needed.
-I have lots of things in my life on subscriptions (e.g. my CBD, my Daily Harvest smoothies, and my favorite Seed Probiotics) because as long as I’m diligent to make sure I really need as many as they send me, I’m saving time and money since there is a discount for subscribers.
+Force of Nature has a subscription option, so you can get your capsules sent to you as needed.
+I have lots of things in my life on subscriptions (e.g. my Oliveda internals, my Daily Harvest smoothies, and a few random things from Amazon) because as long as I’m diligent to make sure I really need as many as they send me, I’m saving time and money since there is a discount for subscribers.

 terilyn signatureterilyn signature